Confidential personal counselling is offered to students across all year levels through the fully qualified and

 Information about ways to access counselling varies depending on the age of the student.

-Students in Junior School (Kindergarten–Year 6) are referred through the Dean after a discussion with the student’s parents and/or teacher.
+Students in Junior School (Kindy–Year 6) are referred through the Head of Junior School or Deputy Head of Junior School after a discussion with the student’s parents and/or teacher.

-Students in Senior School (Years 10–12) are referred through the Year Level Coordinator, Director of Students or Dean, after a discussion with the student’s parents and/or teacher/s.
-Students in Senior School can also self-refer by contacting the counsellor during morning or afternoon breaks and arranging a time to meet.
+Students in Secondary School (Years 7–12) are referred through the Heads of House and Dean of Students, after a discussion with the student’s parents and/or teacher/s.
+Students in Secondary School can also self-refer by contacting the counsellor during morning or afternoon breaks and arranging a time to meet.

 Parents and Carers

-To ensure the guidance service remains equitable, parents with concerns about their child are asked to follow process and contact the relevant Teacher, Year Level Coordinator, Director of Students, or Dean prior to contacting the counsellor.
+To ensure the guidance service remains equitable, parents with concerns about their child are asked to follow process and contact the relevant staff member listed above prior to contacting the counsellor.